spectre-app/www/content/policy/privacy.md

 They can only be correlated if you choose to self-identify yourself to our support staff using your own identifiers.

-Spectre is determined to limit its own ability to correlate information with individuals.
+Spectre is determined to limit its own ability to correlate information with individuals, intent on making it impossible to use its identifiers for tracking or tracing.
-We do this by cryptographically severing the link between you and your identifiers.
+We do this by severing the link between you and your identifiers.
+Consequently:

-As a result, it is impossible to use the identifiers for tracking or tracing.
+1. Having an identifier, it is impossible to determine the user or device that it represents.
+2. Knowing the user or device, it is impossible to determine what their identifier would be.

 #### User Identifier

-Spectre uses an authenticated identifier passed through a one-way cryptographic encoding algorithm to ensure that:
+Spectre's user identifiers are fully authenticated tokens passed through a one-way cryptographic encoding algorithm.

-1. Having the identifier, it is impossible to deduce any user information from it.
-2. Having information on a user, it is impossible to deduce the user's identifier from it.
+This means a user's identifier can only be computed by that user and is effectively protected by the user's Spectre secret.

 #### Device Identifiers

-Spectre exclusively uses random device identifiers to ensure that:
+Spectre exclusively uses fully randomized device identifiers.

-1. Having the identifier, it is impossible to determine the device that created it.
+As a result, there exists no discernible correlation between the identifier and the device that created it.
-2. Knowing the device, it is impossible to determine what its identifier would be.

 ### <i class="fa-duotone fa-car-crash fa-fw"></i> Crash Monitoring